veganaize/closure-compiler/JS-Modules.md

  * `require('folder/source')`

 ### BROWSER Resolution Mode
-*This mode is only available for the 20170218 release or later*

 Modules which do not begin with a "." or "/" character are not supported.
 Module import statements must always specify the file extension.